with the sinner,

 and worship God, but when used in this unique theological sense the word duty simply

 points us to a need to avoid being careless about, or ungrateful for, the ineffable

 I don’t recommend that you try this with strangers, however.
 In situations where you

 don’t know the offender, it is usually best to keep quiet and pray silently.

-When someone says, “I don’t care what you have to say,” he is telling you that he
+person says to you, “I don’t care what you have to say,” that person is telling you

-doesn’t love you; when love is dead, the relationship is deadat least, until he
+that he or she doesn’t love you; when love is dead, the relationship is dead—at

 A treasure of a resource for psychological and spiritual healing.
 Information